You started applying the ketogenic diet a few days ago and somehow it didn’t work as you desired.

 If you doubt which foods meet these criteria, here are the 15 best foods for the ketogenic diet.

-What you can additionally try to reduce the intensity of the symptoms of keto flu is to reduce the amount of carbohydrates slowly and not from one day to tomorrow.
+What you can additionally try to reduce the intensity of the symptoms of keto flu is to reduce the number of carbohydrates slowly and not from one day to tomorrow.
 For example, you can start removing carbohydrates from your breakfast in the first step.
 A good alternative to a high-carbohydrate breakfast, for example, is Bulletproof Coffee.

 Drinking a lot of water